blaze/blaze/docs/source/what-blaze-isnt.rst

 to greater productivity.

 First and foremost, Blaze does not replace Pandas.
-Pandas will always be more feature rich and mature than Blaze.
+Pandas will always be more feature rich and more mature than Blaze.
 There are things that you simply can't do if you want to generalize out of memory.

 If your data fits nicely in memory then use NumPy/Pandas.
 Your data probably fits nicely in memory.